hobyr/hobyr.github.io/_posts/2023-01-07-neovim_setup.md

 ## Conclusion

+In this post, we've learned how to:

+- Add and modify the `.vimrc` to customize our Vim/Neovim editor.
+- Enable the basic features that make up a code editor such as line numbering and syntax coloring.
+- Add plugins to further enhance the abilities of Vim/NeoVim.
+- Add tools to make coding easier with snippets and a LSP.

-By now, I have a pretty functional Vim/Neovim code editor that is light and fast.
-I do have other plugins installed, but the ones I wrote about today make the foundation of my Vim/Neovim setup.
+By now, you should have a pretty functional Vim/Neovim code editor that is light and fast.
+While I do have other plugins installed, the ones I showed you today make the foundation of my Vim/Neovim setup.

 I've been running with that specific setup for a couple of months and it really suits my needs.
 I can still extend Vim/Neovim in the future if needed so that's why I think it's a great editor.